Frequently Asked Questions (FAQ) –

 EAS Undergraduate Programs in 2020-2021

-The EAS Department hopes that you are all keeping safe and staying healthy this summer.
+The EAS Department hopes that you are all keeping safe and staying healthy.
 We are looking forward to having you back ‘in’ classes in September.
-We’ve tried to assemble questions you might have below, but if we’ve missed any, please email firstname.lastname@example.org.
+We’ve tried to assemble questions you might have below, but if we’ve missed any, please email the EAS Program Administrator.
 While it’s difficult to plan too far ahead in these evolving circumstances, we will do all we can to provide you with up-to-date information, so that you can make informed decisions.
 Please note that given the changing public health situation, the answers provided below may also change.
 We will note when we’ve made an addition or correction.
 Thank you for your patience and understanding.

 1. How will EAS courses be delivered this coming year?

-EAS courses will be offered online in the Fall semester (F courses), as will full-year courses (Y courses).
+EAS courses will be offered online in the Fall and Winter semesters (F and S courses), as will full-year courses (Y courses).
 The 2020 – 2021 Fall & Winter Session Timetable has been released by Arts & Science.
 Please pay special attention to the delivery instructions for each course.
+For any further questions, please visit the Arts & Science FAQ page.

 2. When can I enrol in courses?